 Preston was no ordinary town during the nineteenth century.
-While king cotton reigned supreme throughout Lancashire, the underlying ills associated with this industry were very often highlighted particularly starkly there.
-Child labour, shocking working conditions with appallingly long hours and pitifully low wages, as well as the constant risk of suffering horrific accidents in the cotton mills, all fostered a deep sense of hostility among the operatives towards the employers.
-Overcrowded and insanitary housing, disease, poverty and awful wretchedness were often to be witnessed in the fast-growing working-class districts of Preston.
+While king cotton reigned supreme throughout Lancashire, the underlying ills associated with this industry were highlighted starkly there.
+Child labour, appallingly long hours and pitifully low wages, as well as the constant risk of suffering horrific accidents in the cotton mills, all fostered a deep sense of hostility among the operatives towards the employers.
+The fast-growing working-class districts of Preston witnessed overcrowded and insanitary housing, disease, poverty and awful wretchedness.
 Against this backdrop the nascent trade unions and political and social reformers began to challenge the unbridled mastery of the millowners.
 Trade disputes, confrontations, lockouts, strikes and tragic episodes of violence were the inevitable consequence of this lethal mix of hardship and employer intransigence, and dominated affairs in the town for many years.

 - Author: J.S.
 Leigh

 - Binding: paperback